Friday, January 29, 2010

 I haven't writen anything in the last couple of days (at least not posted, at anyrate) and i wanted to nod to that effect. at least a narcissic blahthering of my problems, i hoped would help.
 I'm a little beaten down - i feel bemused and upset. i'm not deriding my self or listening to licin park with the lights off or anything like that. no. it seems hard to be rejected after so much.
 I took a test, yes a test, like the GREs or SATs for a postion cooking at an establishment* (who shall remain nameless). i failed.
 I failed an employee standerized test.
 I know i passed the math and reading comprehension part. (yes, this particular restaurant chain has a math section and a reading comprehension section for their employees. which broke down thusly: section 1, part 1: retail math, like costumer orders a+b+c at 6% tax ect.
 Section 1, part 2: word problem (just one) just like retail math but with context.
 Section 1, part 3: definitions self explanitory.
 Section 1, part 4: fluctuate is to complicate as ect. section 1, part 5: readind comprehension, and this one is too true they had a fictional mission statement and then asked comprehension questions about it.) all of which was done in 4 point multiple choice. then, THEN i had two more sections to fillout; both of which were poorly disguised phych evaulations (i can't recall right now the specific personality profile system this restaurant, RESTAURANT, used). having studied for the GREs resently i know i lost no points to section one.
 My theroy is that the ACT reject owner of this chain is using Enneagrams to hire only people that can be abused, blamed and generally mistreated. i assume, i wish to make it abundently clear:

-i don't think i would be so incised if i'd not heard this practice common place else were in the working world.
+i don't know what personas are screened outi don't think i would be so incised if i'd not heard this practice common place else were in the working world.

 ...